peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

-When a primary name server publishes a new RRset in the child, there typically is a time delay until all publicly visible copies of the zone will have been updated.
-If the primary sends a notification at the exact time of publication of the new zone, there is a potential for the parent to attempt CDS/CDNSKEY/CSYNC processing before the updated zone is visible.
-In this case the parent may draw the wrong conclusion (“the CDS RRset has not been updated”).
+When a primary name server publishes a new RRset in the child, there typically is a time delay until all publicly visible copies of the zone are updated.
+If the primary sends a notification at the exact time of publication, there is a potential for CDS/CDNSKEY/CSYNC processing to be attempted before the corresponding records are served.
+As a result, a desired update may not be detected (or appear inconsistent), preventing it from being applied.

 It is therefore RECOMMENDED that the child delays sending notifications to the recipient until a consistent public view of the pertinent